-Finding the elevator to get to the next floor was pretty easy, again, nicely marked.
+Finding the elevator to the next floor was pretty easy, again, nicely marked.
 It was a fair size too, for Brussels.
 I don’t know how many times we have had to take two trips just to get all 4 of us to the next floor at other locations, let alone adding the in-laws.
-The second floor was Tintin and Smurfs; my favorite floor!
+The second floor was Tintin and Smurfs; my favourite floor!
 Many of the info-graphs were extremely informative; from where Tintin gets his looks, to which characters appear in each Tintin comic ever printed.

 Munchkin couldn’t help himself.
 He loves having his picture taken and these cutouts are great.
 They had steps for him to climb up on his own; perfect for the solo parent trying to take a pose.

 The Smurfs section was adorable.
 He wanted to know everything about the little blue people, why they lived in mushrooms and refused to leave the little house.
 Perfect resting place.

 Rotating and Permanent Exhibits

 Due to the nature of rotating and permanent exhibits, you never really know what you are going to see on some of these levels.
 Again, I wanted to keep the mystery alive and purposefully refused to check out what was displayed on the top floor.
 Unfortunately, this was to my detriment.
 While I appreciate art in all forms, the style of comics being displayed here was not my style.